-There is no statutory barrier to children being educated outside their normal year group.
+There is no legal barrier to children being educated outside their normal year group as determined on the child's date of birth.

 Parents/carers can seek in writing at the point of application places outside their child's normal academic year group.